 Miss Urmila, a teacher at Van Phool, committed to the safety of her students, spoke about the necessity of teaching students in a safe, enclosed shelter during construction:

-“We needed this shelter provided to us in order to shield our children from any weather, especially provide shelter during rainy days.
-This school is located in an open area, which causes the children and their books to become drenched in rain, which is a significant problem in our school.
-But with this shelter installed in our community school, we can teach our children with safety under a shelter”.
+“We needed this shelter to shield our children from any weather, especially during rainy days.
+This school is in an open area, which can drench the children and their books in rain.
+But with this shelter installed in our community school, we can safely teach our children”.

 Building resilience against natural disasters and climate change in the Asia-Pacific region is a core part of the team’s mission at SEEDS.
 Among the students who benefit from the extended school Structure is 14-year-old Manisha, a language enthusiast who helps her classmates with studies in her spare time.
 Manisha herself has ambitions to become a teacher in order to support her mother in providing financial resources and daily necessities for their family.
 Manisha said: